mroosmalen/nanosv/README.md

 ### LAST mapping

 The current version of NanoSV uses LAST mapping data.
-Newer releases are likely also compatible with alignments of other mappers, e.g. BWA MEM.
+We are working to make NanoSV compatible with other mappers, e.g. BWA MEM, in newer releases.

 #### LAST installation